synergy-design-system/synergy-design-system/.changeset/1204-chart-legend.md

 ---

-feat: ✨ Adds synergy styled chart legend and legend preset function (#1204) The preset function is an convenience function for positioning the legend.
+feat: ✨ Adds synergy styled chart legend and legend preset function (#1204) The preset function is an convenience function for showing and positioning the legend.